What are the top 10 habits for healthy ageing? The good and the bad

 If you’re wondering how to cultivate this invaluable trait, it’s simpler than you might think.
 Start by practising gratitude, taking a few moments every day to jot down what you’re thankful for.

 Reshape your internal dialogue.
-Instead of seeing challenges as threats, view them as opportunities for growth and learning.
+Instead of seeing challenges as threats, view them as opportunities for learning.

 5. Probiotics